Free All-in-One Curriculum

 Easy Peasy All-in-One High School is very similar in methods and style to their K to 8th curriculum described above.
 Many courses use online textbooks.
 All of the main subject areas and several electives are included.
 Some courses are divided into 180 daily lessons, but others are not and will need to be scheduled by the parent.

 Georgia Virtual Learning (6th to 12th)

-Georgia Virtual Learning offers all core subjects and several electives through the use on online textbooks.
+Georgia Virtual Learning offers all core subjects and several electives through the use of online textbooks.
 Some courses also include videos.
 The courses are divided into modules, but no schedule is provided so parents will need to plan the pacing of the materials.
-Courses are aligned with the Georgia Performance Standards, but may be used by homeschoolers in any state.
+Courses are aligned with the Georgia Performance Standards but may be used by homeschoolers in any state.
+Assessments are not included.

 An Old-Fashioned Education (K to 12th) C

 An Old-Fashioned Education follows Charlotte Mason’s methodology.
 It mostly uses classic books and textbooks available for free in the public domain.
 All of the main subject areas and several electives are included; however, you may find it necessary to add more modern materials for some subject areas, like science.
 A detailed 40-week schedule is provided.

 Plain and not so Plain (1st to 9th) C

 Plain and not so Plain is a traditional curriculum offering downloadable workbooks or guides for most subject areas.
 All of the main subject areas, except for science, are available.
 You may like to use one of these free resources to add a science curriculum.
 Some of the courses, such as reading and history, will require the purchase of additional books.
 No schedule is provided, so the parent will need to plan the pacing of each course.